What does Just-in-Time mean?

 In logistics, a delivery is referred to as just-in-time if it arrives at the customer at the exact moment it is needed.
-This should make the value creation process much leaner.
-This process is used in particular in mass and high-volume production, such as in the automotive industry.
-Some automotive manufacturers even locate the component suppliers' manufacturing facilities directly on the premises of the manufacturing plant in order to be able to respond directly.
+This is supposed to make the value creation process much leaner.
+This process is used in particular in mass and large-scale production, such as in the automotive industry.
+Some car manufacturers even locate the production facilities of component suppliers directly on the premises of the manufacturing plant in order to be able to react immediately.

-Companies that operate according to the Just-In-Time strategy align the entire material flow with the production process.
-This reduces throughput times in production and allows storage costs to be kept low.
-This is because the materials do not have to be delivered until the customer has placed the order.
-Through this process, the supplier's manufacturing process can be seamlessly linked to the customer's production process.
+Companies that operate according to the just-in-time strategy coordinate the entire material flow with the production process.
+This reduces throughput times in production and storage costs can be kept low.
+This is because the materials only have to be delivered once the customer has placed the order.
+This process allows the supplier's manufacturing process to be seamlessly linked with the customer's production process.

 - Good infrastructure